 While many people enter into a marriage contract and truly intend to stay with their partner forever, the reality is that there are many circumstances that can cause a marriage to end.
-What many people don’t know, however, is that there are options when trying to settle topics related to divorce that provide alternatives to the traditional hiring of divorce attorneys and going to court.
+What many people don’t know, however, is that there are options when trying to settle issues associated with divorce that provide alternatives to the traditional hiring of divorce lawyers and going to court.

 What is Collaborative Law?

-One such alternative that continues to prove fruitful for many recently separated couples is collaborative law.
+One such alternative is collaborative law.
 If you haven’t heard of this, you may be wondering, “What is collaborative law, and how can it work for me?”

 The Benefits of Collaborative Law

 Collaborative law offers numerous advantages for families during a divorce, including reduced costs, the ability to settle out of court, and a neutral environment in which to discuss important topics, such as child custody.
 With a team of collaborative law professionals, spouses can determine a mutually beneficial agreement during their divorce while avoiding some of the hassles and stress associated with going to court.